c-true/FsConnect/README.md

 * NuGet package handles deployment of native binaries, just add reference to the package.
 * Supports enums for all known simulation variables and units.

+## Roadmap

+* Development of the FsConnect libary is first and foremost to have fun and create simple utilities and to better understand the posibilities of interfacing with Microsoft Flight Simulator.
+* FsConnect should provide a better developer experience than both the native SimConnect and the managed Microsoft.FlightSimulator.SimConnect.
+This may hide important features in these APIs, so please raise an issue in such cases.
+* FsConnect should hopefully be better documented as a starting point for new developers.

+More specific:
+* Establish parity on the most important SimConnect API features.
+* Work with hiding the 'ugly' details of defining data definitions, through mechanisms such as reflection.
+* Investigate if a purely .NET Core/5 version is possible

 # Getting started
 * Download the Flight Simulator SDK.
 * See the list of available simulation variables in the SDK documentation: Documentation/04-Developer_Tools/SimConnect/SimConnect_Status_of_Simulation_Variables.html